My short story Cruise Control is free to read online today, as part of the July 2021 issue of Fireside Magazine!

 I tried to wave him away.
 “You don’t want me alive.
 Don’t tell me you’re grateful, what a good father I was.
 Pack of lies, right there.”

 Why not support the magazine and buy an ebook of the whole issue?
-You’ll get your own copy of Cruise Control alongside three more stories by Ryan Boyd (seven more if you get June 2021 too), every one of them full of delicious embodied cyberpunk grit.
+You’ll get your own copy of Cruise Control alongside three more stories edited by Lilian Boyd (seven more if you get June 2021 too), every one of them full of delicious embodied cyberpunk grit.

 Keep reading for a few author notes, about the story’s creation and neuroscience.
 May contain spoilers, so why not read the story first?